threefoldfoundation/info_sdk/src/gettingstarted/explore_nodes.md

 - Testnet: [https://explorer.testnet.grid.tf/](https://explorer.testnet.grid.tf/)
  - Test network where new feature of Zero-OS are tested.
 No stability warranty.

-You could also access the explorer from the Admin panel by clicking on the `Capacity` tab in the left menu.
+You can also access the explorer from the Admin panel by clicking on the `Capacity` tab on the left menu.

 ## Information reported by the nodes to the Explorer

 ### Node uptime

 For how long the node has been running.
-This could give you an idea how how stable this node is.
+This gives you an idea of how stable the node is.

 ### Total capacity

 The total amount of resource units this node has to offer.
-Combine this with the reserved capacity value and you could know how much capacity is left available.
+Combine this with the reserved capacity value and you can know how much capacity is left available.

 `Available Capacity = Total Capacity - Reserved capacity`

-At the moment only CRU and MRU could be over provisioned on the node.
+At the moment only CRU and MRU can be over provisioned on the node.
 HRU and SRU are strict and could not be over provisioned.

 ### Reserved capacity